yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 - For example: ETH is $2000 at one place and $1950 at another, so you quickly buy from the cheaper source and sell on the more expensive source for $50 profit.
 ### Vest
 - Gradual [unlocking](#unlock) of tokens or stocks.
-- For example: if you receive 4000 tokens in a 4 year linear vesting it means you get 1000 tokens/year (unlocked on a daily or monthly basis depending on the contract).
+- For example: if you receive 4000 tokens in a 4-year linear vesting it means you get 1000 tokens/year (unlocked on a daily or monthly basis depending on the contract).
 ### Collateral
 - An amount of money (or tokens) that gets [locked](#lock--unlock) until a pre-determined agreement is met, commonly at risk of [liquidation](#liquidation)
 ### Liquidation
-- When you fail to repay a [loan](#lend--borrow-against) or other agreement which involves [collateral](#collateral) and the collateral is sent to other parties to repay and make them whole, so you can't access the collateral anymore.
+- When you fail to repay a [loan](#lend--borrow-against) or other agreement which involves [collateral](#collateral) and the collateral is sent to other parties to repay and make them whole, so you can't access the collateral because it's not yours anymore.
-- For example: you add 100 ETH as collateral and borrow 75% of it's value as dollars, but you fail to repay the loan in due time, so your collateral gets *liquidated* which costs you 25% of the initial amount deposited.
+- For example: you add ETH as collateral and borrow dollars against it, but you fail to repay the loan in due time, so your collateral gets *liquidated* and you lose the ETH deposited.

 ### Lend / Borrow Against
 - Lending is when you provide liquidity to someone else for some time and expect them to pay you back in the future.